-The proposed quarrying activities are the potential of fugitive sources for the dust particles as they are easily dispersed and carried away by the winds.
+The proposed mining activities are the potential of fugitive sources for the dust particles as they are easily dispersed and carried away by the winds.
 During the operation phase dust will be generated onsite by earth moving equipment and also on the gravel road by trucks and vehicles.

 Continuous movements of people, vehicles and earth moving vehicles on site can thus loosen and re-suspend the deposited material again into the air

-- Dust suppressants shall be applied to all the mining activities as well as all the unpaved/gravel roads. - The speed of haul trucks and other vehicles must be strictly controlled to excessive dust or excessive deterioration of the road being used. - All gravel roads in the project area should have a speed limit of 60km/h for light vehicles and 30km/h for heavy vehicles in order to minimize the amount of dust generated by vehicles. - Transportation of raw materials required for construction will be carried out during nonpeak hours. - Covering scaffolding and cleaning of vehicles that can reduce dust and vapor emissions will be used. - Cover any stockpiles with plastic to minimise windblown dust. - During high wind conditions the proponent must make the decision to cease works until the wind has calmed down. - Use of personal protective equipment for proper dust control for respiratory protection and other necessary PPE (gloves, work suits, sun hats etc.).
+- Converting high-use vehicles to cleaner fuels, where feasible - Installing and maintaining emissions control devices, such as catalytic converters - Implementing a regular vehicle maintenance and repair program - Dust suppressants shall be applied to all the mining activities as well as all the unpaved/gravel roads. - The speed of haul trucks and other vehicles must be strictly controlled to excessive dust or excessive deterioration of the road being used. - All gravel roads in the project area should have a speed limit of 60km/h for light vehicles and 30km/h for heavy vehicles in order to minimize the amount of dust generated by vehicles. - Regardless of the size or type of vehicle, fleet owners /operators should implement the manufacturer recommended engine maintenance programs. - Converting high-use vehicles to cleaner fuels, where feasible. - Implementing a regular vehicle maintenance and repair program. - Installing and maintaining emissions control devices, such as catalytic converters. - Transportation of raw materials required for construction will be carried out during nonpeak hours. - Covering scaffolding and cleaning of vehicles that can reduce dust and vapor emissions will be used. - Cover any stockpiles with plastic to minimize windblown dust. - During high wind conditions the proponent must make the decision to cease works until the wind has calmed down. - Use of personal protective equipment for proper dust control for respiratory protection and other necessary PPE (gloves, work suits, sun hats etc.).